Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 • Safe pavements - tree roots & street furniture force many to walk on roads.

-• We need help to be offered help at Council Wilson Ave refuse tip as many can not negotiate the stairs.
+• We need help to be offered help at Council Wilson Ave (BN2 5PA) refuse tip, as many can not negotiate the stairs.
+Do we need to book in a visit City Clean on 01273 292929?

 • Collections from houses of bulky items - we often can't put them outside!